tsunami416604/azure-docs.hu-hu/articles/cognitive-services/QnAMaker/Tutorials/create-publish-query-in-portal.md

 ## <a name="use-curl-to-query-for-a-chit-chat-answer"></a>A cURL használata a Chit-csevegési válaszok lekérdezéséhez

-1. A cURL-kompatibilis terminálon cserélje le a `How large can my KB be?` elemet egy, a felhasználótól származó bot-beszélgetés-záró utasítással, például `Thank you`.
+1. A cURL-kompatibilis terminálon cserélje le a `How large can my KB be?`t egy, a felhasználótól származó bot-beszélgetés-záró utasítással, például `Thank you`.

 1. Futtassa a cURL parancsot, és fogadja a JSON-választ, beleértve a pontszámot és a választ.